What we advise on

 Growth expansion economics

-Fixed cost structure and vulnerability
+Fixed cost structure and revenue vulnerability

-Deal assumptions and due diligence
+Acquisition assumptions and commercial due diligence

 Capital allocation and return discipline